ETHICAL SOURCING POLICY

 BREVILLE USA, INC

-The Breville family of companies (collectively “Breville”) is committed to conducting business in a socially responsible manner and managing its business in a manner that reflects high ethical and moral values.
+Breville Group Limited and its controlled entities (collectively "Breville") is committed to conducting business in a socially responsible manner and strives to manage its business in a way that reflects high ethical and moral values.
 Breville expects its vendors to respect and adhere to the same philosophy in the operation and management of their businesses.
-Breville reserves the right not to do business with vendors that do not share and demonstrate Breville’s commitment.
+Breville reserves the right not to do business with vendors that do not share and demonstrate Breville's commitment in this regard.

-Breville’s Ethical Sourcing Requirements (“Code”) is set forth below.
-This Code comprises the minimum requirements and expectations with which all Breville vendors, including each of their employees, contractors, other personnel, and sub-contractors (including factories) (collectively, “Personnel/Subcontractors”) (“Vendor”), must comply in order to do business with Breville.
-Vendor ensures the knowledge of and compliance with this Code by its Personnel/Subcontractors.
+Breville's Ethical Sourcing Policy comprises the minimum requirements and expectations with which all Breville vendors ("Vendors") must comply in order to do business with Breville.
+Vendors are responsible for compliance with this Ethical Sourcing Policy by their personnel and subcontractors.

 1.2 Wages, Benefits, Working Hours and Transparent Record Keeping

-Vendor shall engage only workers who are legally authorized to work in or in connection with Vendor facilities.
-Vendor is responsible for validating Personnel/Subcontractors’ eligibility to work through appropriate documentation.
-All direct employment shall be voluntary; workers shall be free to leave work or terminate their employment upon reasonable notice.
-To every extent possible, work performed must be on the basis of a recognized employment relationship established through national law and practice.
-Obligations to Personnel/Subcontractors under labor or social security laws and regulations arising from a regular employment relationship shall not be avoided through the use of labor-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations be avoided through the excessive use of fixed-term contracts of employment.
-In the case of employment through third party labor agencies, Vendor shall comply with Convention No. 181 of the International Labor Organization on Private Employment Agencies.
-Vendor's employees must be provided with wages and benefits that, at a minimum, comply with national laws or industry standards whichever is higher, as well as binding collective agreements, including those pertaining to overtime work and other premium pay arrangements.
-In any event, wages shall always be enough to meet basic needs for employees, and their entitled official dependents, and to provide some discretionary income.
-Vendor must not apply disciplinary or any other forms of deductions from pay, nor apply any form of discrimination in employment and remuneration practices.
-Vendor must ensure that Personnel/Subcontractors work in compliance with all applicable laws and mandatory industry standards pertaining to regular working hours, and overtime hours, including those applicable to breaks, rest periods, holidays, and maternity and paternity leaves.
-In absence of applicable law, Vendor shall not require a regular work week over 60 hours, employees shall be allowed at least one day off after six consecutive days of work, and any overtime worked shall be voluntary and compensated at premium rate.
+Vendors shall engage only workers who are legally authorized to work in Vendors facilities.
+Vendors are responsible for validating personnel's and subcontractors' eligibility to work through appropriate documentation.
+All direct employment shall be voluntary; workers shall be free to leave work or terminate their employment.
+Obligations to personnel under labour or social security laws and regulations arising from a regular employment relationship shall not intentionally be avoided through the use of labour-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations seek to be intentionally avoided through the excessive use of fixed-term contracts of employment.
+In the case of employment through third party labour agencies, Vendors shall comply with Convention No. 181 of the International Labor Organization on Private Employment Agencies to the extent applicable.
+Vendor's employees must be provided with wages and benefits that comply with national laws as well as binding collective agreements, including those pertaining to overtime work and other premium pay arrangements.
+Vendor must not apply unlawful discrimination in employment and remuneration practices.
+Vendor must ensure that personnel work in compliance with all applicable laws pertaining to regular working hours and overtime hours, including those applicable to breaks, rest periods, holidays, and maternity and paternity leaves.

-At all times under this Code, Vendor shall maintain accurate and transparent records.
+At all times under this Ethical Sourcing Policy, Vendor shall maintain accurate and transparent records.

-Under no circumstances shall Vendor use, or in any other way benefit, from forced labor.
-“Forced Labor” means any work or service performed involuntarily under threat of physical or other penalty, such as prison, indentured or bonded labor.
-Further, Vendor shall respect the freedom of movement of its workers and not restrict their movement by controlling identity papers, holding money deposits, or taking any other action to prevent workers from terminating their employment.
+Under no circumstances shall Vendor use, or in any other way benefit from, forced labour.
+"Forced Labour" means any work or service performed involuntarily under threat of physical or other penalty, such as prison, indentured or bonded labour.
+Further, Vendor shall respect the freedom of movement of its workers and not restrict their movement by controlling identity papers, holding money deposits, or taking any other coercive action to prevent workers from terminating their employment.

-Vendor shall not discriminate in hiring and employment practices on the grounds of criteria such as of race, color, religion, gender, age, physical ability, national origin, sexual orientation, political affiliation, union membership, medical tests, or marital status.
-All conditions of employment must be based on an individual's ability to do the job, not on the basis of personal characteristics, such as gender, ethnic origin, religion, or personal beliefs.
-Vendor must ensure that it provides an environment where its Personnel/Subcontractors can work without distress or interference caused by harassment, discrimination or any other inappropriate workplace behavior.
-Vendor shall respect the privacy rights of its Personnel/Subcontractors whenever it gathers private information or implements employee monitoring practices.
-When Vendor retains direct or contracted workers to provide security to safeguard its personnel and property, Vendor will make sure that such security personnel apply the same standards on fair and equal treatment.
+Vendor shall not discriminate in hiring and employment practices on the basis of any unlawful criteria.
+All conditions of employment should be based on an individual's ability to do the job, not on the basis of personal characteristics, such as gender, ethnic origin, religion, or personal beliefs.
+Vendor should seek to ensure that it provides an environment where its personnel can work without distress or interference caused by harassment, discrimination or any other inappropriate workplace behaviour.
+As required by applicable law, Vendor shall respect the privacy rights of its personnel whenever it gathers private information or implements employee monitoring practices.

 1.5 Harassment and Abuse

-Workers shall be treated with dignity and respect.
-In particular, Vendor will provide a workplace free from harassment, including, without limitation, physical, sexual, verbal or visual behavior that creates an offensive, hostile, or intimidating environment.
+Vendor will seek to provide a workplace free from harassment, including, without limitation, physical, sexual, verbal or visual behavior that creates an offensive, hostile, or intimidating environment.

 1.6 Freedom of Association

-Vendor shall respect the rights of its employees to lawfully associate (including for collective bargaining purposes), or not to associate with groups of their choosing, in accordance with all applicable laws and regulations.
-Vendor shall not interfere with, obstruct or prevent legitimate related activities.
+To the extent required by law, Vendor shall respect the rights of its employees to lawfully associate (including for collective bargaining purposes), or not to associate with groups of their choosing.

 1.7 Health and Safety

-Vendor shall comply with all applicable legal environmental requirements, and demonstrate continual improvement of its environmental performance.
-At a minimum, Vendor will meet all relevant local and national environmental protection laws, and will strive to comply with international environment protection standards.
-Vendor shall obtain, keep current, and follow the reporting guidelines of all required environmental permits and registrations.
-Vendor shall document and implement a relevant environmental management system (based on international standards such as ISO 14001:2004), designed to identify, control and mitigate significant environmental impacts.
-Vendor shall identify hazardous materials, chemicals and substances, and ensure their safe and legal handling, movement, storage, recycling, reuse and disposal.
-All applicable laws and regulations related to hazardous materials, chemicals and substances will be strictly followed.
-Vendor shall comply with material restrictions and product safety requirements set by applicable laws and regulations.
-Vendor shall ensure that key employees are aware of and trained in product safety practices.
-Vendor shall optimize its consumption of natural resources, including energy and water.
-Vendor shall implement and demonstrate sound measures to prevent pollution and minimize generation of solid waste, wastewater and air emissions.
-Prior to discharge or disposal, Vendor shall characterize and treat wastewater and solid waste appropriately and according to applicable laws and regulations.
+Vendors shall comply with all applicable legal environmental requirements.
+Vendors will meet all relevant local and national environmental protection laws, and will seek to comply with international environment protection standards.
+Vendors shall obtain all required environmental permits and registrations.
+Vendors shall identify hazardous materials, chemicals and substances, and ensure their safe and legal handling, movement, storage, recycling, reuse and disposal.
+All applicable laws and regulations related to hazardous materials, chemicals and substances will be followed.
+Vendors shall comply with material restrictions and product safety requirements set by applicable laws and regulations.
+Vendors shall ensure that key employees are aware of and trained in product safety practices.

 3. Business Integrity

-Vendor shall comply with all applicable ethical trade laws and regulations in the countries where materials are sourced, produced and incorporated into Breville product (country of use).
+Vendors shall comply with all applicable ethical trade laws and regulations in the countries where materials are sourced, produced and incorporated into Breville product (country of use).
 In case of services, the location of service delivery shall prevail.
-Vendor must never, directly or through intermediaries, offer or promise any personal or improper advantage in order to obtain or retain a business or other advantage from a third Party, whether public or private.
-Vendor will not pay or accept bribes, arrange or accept kickbacks and shall not take any actions to violate, or cause its business partners to violate, any applicable anti-bribery laws and regulations including the U.S. Foreign Corrupt Practices and the UK Bribery Acts.
+Vendors must never, directly or through intermediaries, offer or promise any personal or improper advantage in order to obtain or retain a business or other advantage from a third party.
+Vendors will not pay or accept bribes, arrange or accept kickbacks and shall not take any actions to violate any applicable anti-bribery laws and regulations including the U.S. Foreign Corrupt Practices and the UK Bribery Acts.

-Vendor shall maintain transparent and up to date books and records to demonstrate compliance with applicable materials, services, governmental and industry regulations.
-Vendor shall be able to promptly disclose all the potential sources of primary origins (country of origin) associated with deliveries made.
-Breville reserves the right to ask Vendor to create, at a point in time, full supply chain mapping back to origin, to facilitate assessment of upstream supply chain compliance.
-Vendor shall take appropriate steps to safeguard and maintain confidential and proprietary information of its business partners, and use such information only for the purposes authorized for use by an applicable contractual agreement.
-In cases of sub-contracting, sharing of confidential information shall be made only with the consent of Breville.
-Vendor is expected to report to Breville any situation that may appear as a conflict of interest, and disclose to Breville any Breville personnel or representative who may have an interest of any kind in Vendor’s business, or any kind of economic ties with Vendor.
+Vendors shall maintain transparent and up to date books and records to demonstrate compliance with applicable materials, services, governmental and industry regulations.
+Vendors shall be able to promptly disclose all the sources of primary origins (country of origin) associated with deliveries made.
+Breville reserves the right to ask Vendors to create, at a point in time, full supply chain mapping back to origin, to facilitate assessment of upstream supply chain compliance.
+Vendors are expected to report to Breville any situation that poses a conflict of interest, and disclose to Breville any Breville personnel or representative known to Vendors who may have an interest of any kind in Vendor's business, or any kind of economic ties with Vendor.

 4. Compliance with Law

-Vendor must fully comply with the legal requirements of the countries in it operates.
-All requirements under this Code are in addition to compliance with applicable local laws.
-Vendor affirms that it is aware of all relevant laws and regulations of the countries in which it operates.
+Vendors must comply with the legal requirements of the countries in which they operate.
+All requirements under this Ethical Sourcing Policy are in addition to compliance with applicable local laws.
+Vendors are responsible for obtaining knowledge of all relevant laws and regulations of the countries in which it operates.